gngscripter/Insider_threat_detection/insider_threat_detection_Backend/insider_threat_detection/README.md

 For issues, questions, or improvements:
 1. Check the troubleshooting section
-2. Review the API documentation at http://localhost:8000/docs
-3. Examine the code comments for implementation details
+2. Examine the code comments for implementation details